timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-04-27:
+# Objectives for Today 2020-04-28:

 ## Morning

-- Exporting VODs to YouTube!
-- Update the Key Performance Indicators
-- Writing up some store page content for Eggcelerate!
+- Random todos and tasks for Eggcelerate!
-- Creating / Starting to Create the itch.io page.

 ## Evening

-- Unlikely to be a stream.
+- Likely to be a stream working on Eggcelerate!
+(Slight potentialy for to start later than 6pm)

 ## NOTICE